-Undertaking a piece of original research as part of a greater understanding of the professional historical experience, students work in partnership with a community partner.
+Undertaking a piece of original research on local or community history, students will gain a greater understanding of the professional historical experience.
 The research is closely supervised and is expected to result in both a piece of public scholarship and an account of the historiographical issues raised during its completion.

 - Public scholarship

 Unit Learning Outcomes express learning achievement in terms of what a student should know, understand and be able to do on completion of a unit.
 These outcomes are aligned with the graduate attributes.
 The unit learning outcomes and graduate attributes are also the basis of evaluating prior learning.

 |On completion of this unit, students should be able to:|